 Typically, it takes eight months for a new employee to reach full productivity.
 During this time managers are challenged with creating positive experiences and acclimating the new employee to the role, the organisation and fellow employees.

-This is where technology can help; providing a more seamless onboarding processes.
+This is where technology can help improve employee experience; providing a more seamless onboarding processes.

 An intranet is a great starting point for providing centralised access to relevant resources, for new (and existing) employees, as it is a self-service resource hub.
 Here is some intranet functionality and features that can help facilitate a smooth onboarding process.

 - Personalised interface.
 You can personalise the employee’s homepage by adding a to-do list or checklist.
 It should link to all the key information the new employee needs to know, from organisational charts to employee handbooks.
 Other standard information to include on homepages include general organisational news and events, as well as links to various department sections such as their own department and the HR department.

 - Easy access to documents and knowledge.
 Enable new employees to easily access the most-up-date documents, FAQs, knowledge centers, and other information online, regardless of location and device.
 This is more important than ever with more employees working more flexible hours, and from the office.